Tax Guide · FY 2025-26

 - ›Work travel includes: client visits, inter-office travel, attending work conferences.

-- ›Commuting from home to your regular workplace is not deductible.
+- ›Commuting from home to a regular workplace is not deductible.

-CGT 50% Discount — Hold Assets Over 12 Months
+CGT 50% Discount — Assets Held Over 12 Months

 ITAA 1997, Division 115 · Applies to assets held > 365 days by Australian resident individuals